Preparing your business for UK CBAM

 Liability and pricing

-1. The liability applied by the CBAM will depend on the imported good’s intensity of greenhouse gas emissions and the gap between the carbon price used in the country of origin (if any) and the carbon price that would have been applied had the goods been produced in the UK.
+1. The liability the CBAM applies will depend on the imported good’s intensity of greenhouse gas emissions and the gap between the carbon price used in the country of origin (if any) and the carbon price that would have been applied had the goods been produced in the UK.

 2. CBAM liability will lie directly with the importer of imported products, based on emissions embodied in imported goods.
 This won’t require purchasing or trading of emissions certificates.